semproj-tierversuche/textmining/README.md

 ### Dependencies:
+Code dependencies:
 - jdom-2.0.6
 - mmapi-2.0 --- Metamap API

-store both dependencies under the assets folder
+- apache commons-text
+- apache commons-lang

+Store the Metamap API unter the 'repo' folder which should be located in the project foler.
+The other ones will be loaded automataclly.

 - a running Metamap Server

-### how to build:
+### How to build:
-cd into the src folder
+- **cd** into the project foler

-javac -classpath "assets/*" *.java
-jar cvfm ../tm.jar MANIFEST.MF *.class *.properties assets/BioC.dtd assets/stopwords.txt assets/dictionary.txt
+- **Before the first build run:**
+                         mvn install:install-file -Dfile=repo/MetamapAPI.jar \
+                         -DgroupId=nlm.nih.gov -DartifactId=metamap.nlm.nih.gov -Dversion=2016v2 \
+                         -Dpackaging=jar
+- **run:** mvn clean compile assembly:single

-### how to run:
+### How to run:
 Starting Metamap:
 - start the skrmed Metamap Server  ( ./bin/skrmedpostctl start )
 - start the Metamap Server (./bin/mmserver16 )

 In a new Terminal window start our program:
-- java -jar tm.jar -tm ( >> output file)
+- java -jar TextMining.jar -tm ( >> output file)

 write the BioC xml into the stdIn.
-End it with <endAll/> in a new line.
+End it with \<endAll/> in a new line.

+Make sure the BioC.dtd is in the execution directory.